-Senior citizens and persons with a degree of disability of 40% or more are eligible for 4 teller-executed transactions per month at the cost of direct-channel transactions, and are automatically enrolled in the basic fee track, to the extent it is worthwhile for them.
-If you are a person with a degree of disability of 40% or more, contact your bank to submit the required documents so that your account can be properly classified in order to receive these benefits.
+Senior citizens and individuals with a degree of disability of 40 percent or more are eligible for 4 teller-executed transactions per month at the cost of customer-executed transactions, and are automatically enrolled in the basic fee track, if it is advantageous to them to do so.
+If you are an individual with a degree of disability of 40 percent or more, submit the required documents to your bank so that your account can be properly classified in order to receive these benefits.